Kalgoorlie Miner: History

 The Kalgoorlie Miner was founded by Sidney Edwin Hocking in September 1895.

-In 1896, Sidney Hocking launched Hocking & Co.
+In 1896, Hocking launched Hocking & Co.
 Ltd with himself, brothers Percy and Ernest Hocking, J. W. Kirwan and their printer W. W. Willcock as shareholders.

 By 1898, The Kalgoorlie Miner had become a harsh critic of the Western Australian Government, led by John Forrest.
 The newspaper contended that the government discriminated against the goldfields population by inadequate parliamentary representation and in other ways.
 An action for an alleged breach of parliamentary privilege brought against The Kalgoorlie Miner failed and criticism of the government continued unabated.